priyanshoon/priyanshoon.github.io/content/posts/curls-better.md

 ![](https://media.tenor.com/l0GePn6BEegAAAAd/hellinheavns.gif)

 # Indroduction
-curl is a command-line tool to transfer data to or from a server, using any of the supported protocols (HTTP, FTP, IMAP, POP3, SCP, SFTP, SMTP, TFTP, TELNET, LDAP, or FILE).
+Curl is a command-line tool to transfer data to or from a server, using any of the supported protocols (HTTP, FTP, IMAP, POP3, SCP, SFTP, SMTP, TFTP, TELNET, LDAP, or FILE).
 This tool is preferred for automation since it is designed to work without user interaction. curl can transfer multiple files at once.